 Sometimes, the reason we appreciate a character is just based on how much we want to take them down.
 Kefka is the perfect example of a villain who no one would feel any regret taking down.
 He is quite literally the cause of the end of the world, and his motivation is just based on his psychotic nature.
 Sure, we suppose his twisted sense of determination to achieve his goals is something we can admire, but there’s really nothing about this character people relate to.
 He’s basically what a cartoon villain would look like if they actually achieved enough power to do what they wanted.
 We all loved to hate Kefka from beginning to end.

-There are over a dozen Cids we could pick from across all the Final Fantasy games, but if we had to choose the best Cid then we have to go with Cid Highwind from Final Fantasy VII.
+There are over a dozen Cids we could pick from across all the Final Fantasy games, but if we had to choose the best Cid then we have to go with Cidolfus Telamon from Final Fantasy 16.
 The Cid character is unique in each mainline game, with only his (or her as is the case in Final Fantasy XV) name being the consistent element.
-In Final Fantasy VII, Cid is one of your later party members, but his entire introductory sequence is like a short film that really fleshes out his character.
-He even becomes the party’s leader for a short while when Cloud is out of commission, giving him more time to shine.
+In Final Fantasy 16, Cid is a fellow Dominant and leader of a band of outlaws.
+Like most Cids, he has a scientific mind and will join up with you as a party member for a duration of time.

 We glossed over it earlier, but Zidane’s history doesn’t exactly lend itself to creating a character as upbeat as he turns out to be.
 Without spoiling it, just know that it is as dark and heart-wrenching as any other in the series, and yet Zidane doesn’t come out of it like most other protagonists do.
 Instead of closing himself off to others and hiding away inside himself, he chooses to do the opposite and be more outgoing.
 He strives to make more connections, help more people, and use his history as an inspiration to make the future better.
 Most other characters spend a long time learning this, so it’s interesting to follow Zidane as he imparts his own ideology onto his equally interesting party members and, by extension, the player.
 At the very least, people will be drawn to his optimistic attitude toward life, regardless of what came before.